varachit/Star-Wars-API/README.md

 I deployed the frontend react web-application on [Vercel](https://vercel.com/) and backend API on [Heroku](heroku.com).
 On the backend production, PostgreSQL is being used due the better efficiency, approach and the unsupported of SQLite on Heroku.
+The Django REST is also linked with Redis Cloud to store and cache data.
-Both production servers are hosted in the United States and that might have impacts on loading time due to the high latency from our current location in Thailand.
+Both servers are hosted in the United States and that might have impacts on loading time due to the high latency from our current location in Thailand.
 Building process for both production went well and without any issues.

+### Technology on Production
+- React 18.0.0 (Frontend) @ Vercel
+- Django 4.0.3 (Backend) @ Heroku
+- PostgreSQL (Database) @ Heroku
+- Redis (Cache Store) @ Redis Cloud

 #### Frontend Score from [Checkly](https://www.checklyhq.com/)
 - Virtual Experience Score: 100